johnmalek/alx_portfolio_project/README.md

 ## Inspiration
 I worked on this project because of a personal problem I faced when I worked for a few years.
 I would be really busy every Monday - Friday from morning to evening.
 When I got home I hardly had time for entertainment.
 I would go straight to bed.
 When I had time off or during the weekends, I would decide to watch my favorite shows.
 Now this was a problem because I could not remember the name of a good movie whose trailer I had seen online or the name of a good recommendation made for me by friends and family.
-I wanted to create some database that could help me organise these movies.
+I wanted to create some database that could help me organize these movies.
 A great UI would also be great.
-I stumbled upon the [Movie Database](https://www.themoviedb.org/) and thought really hard how I could use it to my adavantage.
+I stumbled upon the [Movie Database](https://www.themoviedb.org/) and thought really hard how I could use it to my advantage.
 Luckily, I had knowledge on the [Flask framework](https://flask.palletsprojects.com/en/2.2.x/).
 I used it to create the restful apis and [SQLALCHEMY](https://www.sqlalchemy.org/) to create the database.
 Now I can just relax and whenever I get a good recommendation for a movie, I can just add here and watch it at a future date when I have the time.

 ## Contributing